 Life insurance is very inexpensive in relation to many of the types of insurance almost everyone owns.
 Auto and home policies cost a great deal more than life insurance for most families.

 For example, a 35-year-old mother can buy $500,000 of life insurance that will last for 20 years for between $20 and $50 per month depending on her health and smoking status.
 This is more than long enough for her to make sure her children have left the house and hopefully have become financially independent.

 Your premiums won’t increase on a term policy.

 Term insurance plans are guaranteed premiums for the term period they cover.
 So, if you purchase a 20-year term policy for $20 per month, your premiums will never increase during that term even if you develop a health condition.

 A conversion option can really help in the long-run.

-It’s important to buy coverage from a life insurance company that has a conversion privilege.
+Most term life insurance policies offer a conversion option.
 About 1 in 3 people have a significant change in health over a 20-year period.
 A policy that can be converted to a permanent plan without evidence of insurability (in other words, proof of good health) typically will not cost you more, but could be invaluable should you have a major health event and want to continue being covered even after your term ends.

 A funeral alone costs an average of $10,000 and many families do not have enough cash in their emergency funds to make up for the lost income.